 cave painting from cover of Ecology textbook

 This course borrows its title and its viewpoint from this 2004 Science paper - this new general ecology course emphasizes the role of humans in local, regional and global environments throughout our overview of ecological interactions and ecological theory.
 The newly redesigned course emphasizes active learning and student engagement in scientific inquiry and discussion.
-The Fall 2012 version will be team taught by Justin Wright and Emily Bernhardt.
+The Fall 2013 version is team taught with Justin Wright.
 Duke students can visit our course WordPress site to learn more.

 field observations in Mud Creek

 This class is all about getting students to spend as much time as possible mucking about in streams, wetlands and ponds.
 The goal of the course is to gain experience in making field observations, turning those observations into questions and hypotheses and then figuring out ways to test those hypotheses in the field.
 As such the class is much more about the scientific process than about specific scientific content.
 Students in the class collectively make field observations and develop the questions that guide subsequent field observations.
 Grading in the course emphasizes the development of scientific writing skills.
 This course is appropriate for students who are enthusiastic about fieldwork as well as those students that want to gain experience with the scientific method.
 Visit our 2011 course website to lean more.